 (First published in Inside Networks, September 2016)

 As buildings become more ‘intelligent’ and a growing array of building services operate over a single unified network infrastructure, what are the most important considerations when it comes to selecting a structured cabling system, and why?
-What type of system should be specified to minimise downtime, ensure reliability and offer the best possible future proofing?
+What type of system should be specified to minimize downtime, ensure reliability and offer the best possible future proofing?

 Erwin Deeben, Product Manager at Brand-Rex:

 There are two vital components to a successful Smart Building.
 Firstly, identifying the appropriate level of middleware to ensure all of the building’s systems can share data and give a complete view of overall operations.
 Secondly, and more importantly, you need a fast, future-proofed network with enough outlets to support today’s requirements and sufficient capacity for any subsequent equipment you might want to integrate.

 These particular challenges point towards a single converged IP-based network as the optimum solution.
 These networks can also use power over Ethernet to power lights, IP security cameras, and endpoint devices, simplifying building operations.